-This Operational Procedure Notice (OPN) establishes and implements a public sector survey process and special emphasis inspection program as authorized by North Carolina General Statutes 95-133 and 95-148 to target for inspection those public sector employers with a high rate of recordable work-related illnesses or injuries.
-Specifically, those employers with high Days Away, Restricted, or Transferred Rates (DART rates), as reported through the Public Sector Injury and Illness Survey and further defined by this OPN, are those that may be targeted for inspection.
-The North Carolina Department of Labor, Division of Occupational Safety and Health (OSHNC) has also included the public sector as an area of emphasis as described in the Strategic Plan with intervention which may include inspections, consultations, education, and training.
+This Operational Procedure Notice (OPN) establishes and implements a public sector survey process and inspection program as authorized by North Carolina General Statutes 95-133 and 95-148 to target for inspection those public sector employers with a high rate of recordable work-related illnesses or injuries.
+Specifically, those employers with high Days Away, Restricted, or Transferred (DART) rates, as reported through the Public Sector Injury and Illness Survey and further defined by this OPN, are those that may be targeted for inspection.
+The North Carolina Department of Labor, Occupational Safety and Health (OSH) Division has also included the public sector as an area which may include inspections, consultations, education, and training.